Bale and Ramsey can shine against England - Allen

-World Cup 2022: Joe Allen backs Gareth Bale and Aaron Ramsey to shine against England
+World Cup 2022: Wales' Allen backs Bale and Ramsey to shine in England game

 Last updated on .From the section Wales